CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 1a.
-The given command keyword is undefined.
+The given help command input format is invalid

 > 1a1.
+Dueue shows an error and a help message<br>
+  Use case resumes at step 1

+1b.
+The given command keyword is undefined

+> 1b1.
 Dueue shows an error message<br>
   Use case resumes at step 1

-#### Use case: View tasks due today
+#### Use case: Find tasks by searching for keyword in task names

-**MSS**
+**MSS***

-1. User requests to list tasks due today
+1. User requests to find tasks whose names contain the keyword provided
-2. Dueue shows a list of tasks<br>
+2. Dueue displays the list of tasks found<br>
 Use case ends.

 **Extensions**

-2a.
-There is not task due today

-> 2a1.
-Dueue shows message "You are done for today!"<br>
-  Use case ends.

-#### Use case: View tasks by list

-**MSS**

-1. User requests to display all list names
-2. Dueue shows a list of list names with list indices
-3. User requests to display all tasks of one list specified by list index
-4. Dueue display the tasks of that list <br>
-Use case ends.

-**Extensions**

-3a.
-The given list index is invalid

-> 3a1.
-Dueue shows an error message <br>
-  Use case resumes at step 2

-4a.
-The list is empty

-> 4a1.
-Dueue shows message "This list is currently empty."<br>
-  Use case ends.

-#### Use case: View finished tasks by list

-1. User requests to display all lists name with finished tasks
-2. Dueue displays a list of lists
-3. User requests to view the finished tasks under a list specified with list index
-4. Dueue displays the finished tasks under this list <br>

-**Extensions**

-2a.
-The list is empty

-> 2a1.
-Dueue shows the message "There is no finished task."<br>
-  Use case ends.

-3a.
-The given list index is invalid

-> 3a1.
-Dueue shows an error message <br>
-  Use case resumes at step 2

-#### Use case: View by due date

-**MSS**

-1. User requests to view all tasks due by a specified date
-2. Dueue shows a list of tasks due that date<br>
-Use case ends.

-**Extensions**

 1a.
-The given date is invalid
+The given find command input format is invalid

 > 1a1.
-Dueue shows an error message<br>
+Dueue shows an error and a help message<br>
-  1a2.
-Dueue shows a list of allowed format for specifying dates<br>
   Use case resumes at step 1

-2a.
-The list is empty

-> 2a1.
-Dueue shows message "You have no task due on that date."<br>
+#### Use case: View the entire help message when opening Dueue

+**MSS***

+1. User launches Dueue app
+2. Dueue displays the summary of all help messages<br>
 Use case ends.

-#### Use case: Delete one most recent occurrence of repeating task
+#### Use case: View task lists as sorted

-**MSS**

-1. User requests to list all repeating tasks
-2. Dueue shows a list of repeating tasks
+**MSS***

-3. User requests to delete one most recent occurrence of a task in the list
+1. User requests to list/view task(s) as specified by the command
-4. Dueue deletes the occurrence <br>
+2. Dueue displays the required task lists displayed as sorted, based firstly on due date and time, priority and lastly lexicographic order<br>
 Use case ends.

-**Extensions**

-2a.
-The list is empty

-> 2a1.
-Dueue shows message "You have no repeating tasks."<br>
-  Use case ends.

-3a.
-The given task index is invalid

-> 3a1.
-Dueue shows an error message <br>
-  Use case resumes at step 2

-#### Use case: Delete list
+#### Use case: List all tasks including finished and unfinished ones

 **MSS**

-1. User requests to display all the list names and indices
+1. User requests to list all finished and unfinished tasks
-2. Dueue shows a list of list names and indices
+2. Dueue shows a list of all finished and unfinished tasks<br>
-3. User requests to delete a specific list
-4. Dueue deletes the list <br>
 Use case ends.

 **Extensions**

-2a.
-The list is empty

-> 2a1.
-Dueue shows message "There are no lists."<br>
-  Use case ends.

-3a.
-The given index is invalid

-> 3a1.
-Dueue shows an error message <br>
-  Use case resumes at step 2

-3b.
-The specified list still has unfinished tasks

-> 3b1.
-Dueue prompts the user to decide whether to move the unfinished tasks to the Personal list<br>
-  3b2.
-User requests to move to the Personal list or just delete<br>
-  3b3.
-Dueue moves all unfinished tasks to Personal list or delete all unfinished tasks and deletes the list<br>
-  Use case ends.

-#### Use case: View different colors for different priority levels

-**MSS**

-1. User requests to display different colors for different priority levels
-2. Dueue displays priority levels with different colors <br>
-Use case ends.

-#### Use case: View the same colors for different priority levels

-**MSS**

-1. User requests not to display different colors for diffrent priority levels.
-2. Dueue displays priority levels with same color <br>
-Use case ends.

-#### Use case: Set priority level for a task

-**MSS**

-1. User requests to change priority of a certain task
-2. Dueue asks for new priority level
-3. User types in the new level
-4. Dueue display this tasks with new level <br>
-Use case ends.

-**Extensions**

 1a.
-The given index is invalid
+The given list command input format is invalid

 > 1a1.
-Dueue shows an error message <br>
+Dueue shows an error and a help message<br>
   Use case resumes at step 1

-3a.
-The priority level is invalid

-> 3a1.
-Dueue shows an error message <br>
-  Use case resums at step 2

-#### Use case: "Star" a task to be favorite
+#### Use case: List all finished/unfinished/favorite tasks

 **MSS**

-1. User requests to "star" a certain task
+1. User requests to list all finished/unfinished/favorite tasks
-2. Dueue displays the task with star <br>
+2. Dueue shows a list of all finished/unfinished/favorite tasks<br>
 Use case ends.

-**Extension**
+**Extensions**

 1a.
-The given index is invalid
+The given list command input format is invalid

 > 1a1.
-Dueue shows an error message <br>
+Dueue shows an error and a help message<br>
   Use case resumes at step 1

-1b.
-The task is already "starred"

-> 1b1.
-Dueue shows an error message "This task is already starred." <br>
-Use case ends.

-#### Use case: View all starred tasks

-**MSS**

-1. User requests to view all starred tasks
-2. Dueue displays all tasks being starred <br>
-Use case ends

-**Extension**

-1a.
-There is no starred task.

-> 1a1.
-Dueue displays an error message "There is no task being starred." <br>
-  Use case ends.
 #### Use case: View all tasks due in the next n days

 **MSS**